jibsamGarcia/Mxnet_Face_Detector/README.md

 Further optimization is possible as the base MobileFace models have a performance of 200-300 fps.

-In the image I show the structure of the folders
+In the image I show the structure of the folders.

 ![Screenshot](cap.png)